AdobeDocs/experience-manager-learn.en/help/assets/content-automation/creative-operations.md

 ---
 title: Creative Operations using AEM Assets Content Automation
 description: Learn how you can use the Content Automation add-on that integrates Adobe Experience Manager Assets as a Cloud Service with Adobe Creative Cloud Service APIs to process your assets.
 topic: Content Management
 feature: Asset Processing, Renditions
 role: Leader, Architect, Developer, Admin, User
 level: Beginner
 kt: 8073
 thumbnail: 336540.jpeg
+exl-id: 10e63038-b6d6-4ac6-b6b4-660a05f83d90
 ---
 # Creative Operations

 Learn how you can use the Content Automation add-on that integrates Adobe Experience Manager Assets as a Cloud Service with Adobe Creative Cloud Service APIs to process your assets.